Samandar8055/Titanic-Survival-and-California-Housing-Prediction/README.md

 ## Usage
 1. **Run the Classification Model on Titanic Dataset:**
-   Open the `Classification_CW.ipynb` notebook and follow the instructions to predict passenger survival.
+   Open the `classification.ipynb` notebook and follow the instructions to predict passenger survival.

 2. **Run the Regression Model on California Housing Dataset:**
-   Open the `regression_CW.ipynb` notebook and follow the instructions to predict house values.
+   Open the `regression.ipynb` notebook and follow the instructions to predict house values.

 ## Contributing
 Feel free to fork the project and submit pull requests if you'd like to contribute to the codebase.
 Please open issues if you encounter bugs or have feature requests.